 What file format should I use?

 Our preferred file format is a press quality PDF.
-We also take Adobe Illustrator, Photoshop, and InDesign files.
+We also take Adobe Illustrator and Photoshop.
 Please ensure all fonts are outlined.

 How should I set up my artwork?